daemonraco/toobasic/docs/redirections.md

 	. . .
 }
 ```
-Here we are suppousing there's a model called `Session` that provides all the
+Here we are supposing there's a model called `Session` that provides all the
 functionality to determine if a user is logged in or not.
 In the case there's no user logged in, this new method returns the name of a
 redirector configuration to be processed.